bootcoder/stitch-clearance-batches/DEV_NOTES.md

 Hi!
 And thanks for taking time to review my code.

-There are more casual comments in this code base than my norm.
+There are more casual comments strewn about in this code than is my norm.

 I felt it OK to justify things for you the reviewer as I went, since we have no pre-established feedback loop.